Reverse Cable Fly

 • What is a common mistake?

-Shrugging and using momentum instead of controlled shoulder opening.
+Shrugging or swinging the torso instead of controlling the shoulder opening.

 • Should hands go behind the torso?

-Only as far as you can maintain shoulder control without compensation.
+Only as far as you can keep the shoulders controlled without compensation.

 • How many reps are typical?

-Moderate to higher rep ranges are common for this exercise.
+Moderate to higher rep ranges are common because the exercise responds well to strict volume.

 Did you know tracking your workouts leads to better results?